LynnHaDo/Checkbox-Detection/README.md

     0 0.0456885 0.8305 0.032175 0.027
 ```

+The model was trained on a GPU P100 for 200 epochs.
 In the end, under the supervision and mentorship of my advisor, I was able to achieve notable inference results, with the model achieving relatively high precision and recall rates after ~100 epochs.

 <img src="demo/image.png" height=640 align = "center"/>
 <img src="demo/image_1.png" height=640 align = "center"/>